Julampus/ACADEMIA/Barnard 2025-2026/IntroBioO&P/Labs/O&P Lab 3 - Urban Tree Ecology and Diversity.md

 ## Lab Description
 In this lab, we went out and identified five trees located on 114th street planted by the city of New York City.
 We conducted these identifications by analyzing the shape and structure of the tree's leaves.
 We also conducted an evaluation on the general health of the trees.
+We also researched different organizations based in NYC that have to do with environmental advocacy.
+My group looked specifically at [Forest for All](https://forestforall.nyc/), a nonprofit organization whose mission is to build and maintain a healthy urban forest for all by advocating for informed and productive environmental legislation and increase awareness on environmental advocacy.
 ## Notes
 Urban forests (anywhere where there exists a collection of trees) provide huge benefits to cities, especially NYC
 	Helps prevent NYC sewage overflow, as tree roots suck up most of the rain water that would otherwise go into sewage and storm drains